 - 1 ½ cups Hot Water

-- Bring water to a boil and let cool for 5 minutes.
+- Bring just the water to a boil and let cool for 5 minutes.

-- Check for any pits in the dates.
+- Check for any pits in the dates and put everything into a blender.

 - Blend everything tother until smooth.